jmoenig/Snap/DEVLOG.md

 * **Notable Changes:**
     * directly clicking on a generic or custom hat block runs it no matter what
     * "rule" hat blocks (that always fire when their condition is true) are indicated by an infinity symbol
+    * changed positioning of local method icon (location pin) to be vertically centered
 * **Notable Fixes:**
     * fixed generic and custom hat block scheduling for turbo mode
     * fixed "expand _ to _ slots" block in the metapgroamming libary to be able to fully collapse